|Survey name||Business Insights and Conditions Survey|

 (Accessibility is the ease with which users can access the data, also reflecting the format in which the data are available and the availability of supporting information.
 Clarity refers to the quality and sufficiency of the release details, illustrations and accompanying advice.)

+Only researchers accredited under the Digital Economy Act are able to access data in the SRS.
+You can apply for accreditation through the Research Accreditation Service (RAS).
+You need to have relevant academic or work experience and must successfully attend and complete the assessed Safe Researcher Training.
 To conduct analysis with microdata from the SRS, a project application must be submitted to the Research Accreditation Panel (RAP).
 To access the SRS, you must also work for an organisation with an Assured Organisational Connectivity agreement in place.

 Timeliness and punctuality